ashish-iitr/skills-app/README.md

 # Skills-app
-A small app using angular and firebase.
+A small app using angular and firebase where you can rate your skills.